geo787/company-security-tool/README.md

 ## 🚀 Overview

-**Company Security Port Scanner** is a command-line tool that helps identify open ports on a target system within a specified range.
+**Company Security Port Scanner**
+Is a command-line tool that helps identify open ports on a target system within a specified range.
 It resolves domain names, performs TCP connection checks, and exports scan results into readable report files.

 This project demonstrates core networking and security concepts such as: